New Mexico Workers’ Compensation FAQ

 repetitive motion injuries such as carpal tunnel syndrome, workplace slip-and-falls,

-on-the-job car accidents, and illnesses from exposure to dangerous chemicals.
+car accidents, and illnesses from exposure to dangerous chemicals.
+Injuries that occur

-that are caused by a worker’s intoxication from drugs or alcohol
+by a worker’s intoxication from drugs or alcohol are unlikely to

-are unlikely to be covered, though if they are, they will probably be
+be covered, though if they are, they will probably be covered with penalties.